Tigger-oN/app.sh/README.md

     a | auto      : Without confirmation, get the latest ports tree, then update any that are out of date.
     C | distclean : Remove the ports/distfiles data for the passed port(s) or
-                    all ports if no part is passed. h | help      : Show this help and exit. o | old       : List any out-of-date ports. p | pull      : Get the most recent version of the ports, then show which
+                    all ports if no port is passed. h | help      : Show this help and exit. o | old       : List any out-of-date ports. p | pull      : Get the most recent version of the ports, then show which